Convention on the Rights of the Child (CRC)

 - the UK will be expected to submit its state report by February 2022

-- other stakeholders who want to respond to the List of Issues should also plan to submit their reports by February 2022
+- other stakeholders who want to respond to the List of Issues should plan to submit their reports by May 2022

 4. UN examines the government